Cost-Aware Model Orchestration for LLM-based Systems: Empirical analysis of current LLM-based orchestrators

-Our analysis shows that, in most cases, the LLM favors the model with the greatest recognition on HuggingFace (measured by the number of likes).
-This behavior is problematic because popularity does not necessarily correlate with model efficiency or accuracy.
-As a result, the LLM often selects models that are neither the most accurate nor the most energy-efficient among the available options.
+\textbf{Popularity-Based Selection Bias.} Our analysis shows that, in most cases, the LLM favors the model with the greatest recognition on HuggingFace (by the number of likes).

-For example, Table \ref{table:model-selection} shows that 100\% of prompts from the ICapt dataset sent to JARVIS resulted in the LLM choosing the \textit{ViT-GPT2} model out of five candidate ICapt models available on our server.
-Moreover, in 87.21\% of responses, the LLM explicitly mentions the number of likes in its reasoning for this model choice.
-After a quick profiling of all candidate models on items from the same dataset, we found that \textit{ViT-GPT2} (accuracy: 0.284, energy: 12.7) is neither the most energy-efficient model nor the most accurate among the five candidates (Table \ref{tab:ICapt-profiling}).
-In fact, the most accurate model for the ICapt task is \textit{BLIP2-6.7B} (accuracy: 0.320, energy: 110.8), while the best trade-off between accuracy and energy efficiency is achieved by \textit{BLIP-Capt-B} (accuracy: 0.315, energy: 12.5).
-Notably, \textit{BLIP-Capt-B} was never selected due to its low number of likes (i.e., 44).
+As an example, 100\% of prompts from the ICapt dataset sent to JARVIS resulted in the LLM choosing the \textit{ViT-GPT2} model out of five candidate ICapt models available on our server.
+After profiling all candidate models on items from the same dataset (Appendix \ref{app:models-profiling}), we found that \textit{ViT-GPT2} (accuracy: 0.284, energy: 12.7) is neither the most energy-efficient model nor the most accurate among the five candidates.
+The model with the highest accuracy for the ICapt task is \textit{BLIP2-6.7B} (accuracy: 0.320, energy: 110.8), while the best trade-off between accuracy and cost is achieved by \textit{BLIP-Capt-B} (accuracy: 0.315, energy: 12.5).
+Despite that, \textit{BLIP-Capt-B} was never selected due to its low number of likes (i.e., 44).

 A similar issue is observed in the VQA dataset experiment.
-As shown in Table \ref{table:model-selection}, the LLM selected \textit{ViLT-B32-VQA} (accuracy: 0.414, energy: 6.5) for 100\% of all VQA tasks, and in at least 99\% of responses, the number of likes was mentioned in the reasoning.
-Although \textit{ViLT-B32-VQA} is the least costly model, it is not the most accurate (Table \ref{tab:VQA-profiling}).
+The LLM selected \textit{ViLT-B32-VQA} (accuracy: 0.414, energy: 6.5) for 100\% of all VQA tasks.
 If the LLM instead selected \textit{BLIP-VQA-B} (accuracy: 0.531, energy: 6.9), accuracy could have increased by 28.3\%, adding only 6.2\% in energy cost.

-These results clearly show that the number of likes and downloads is not a reliable proxy for model quality or efficiency.
-High popularity may reflect good community recognition, but does not necessarily indicate outstanding performance.
-Therefore, qualitative metrics such as likes should not guide model selection; they should only provide context for understanding model use.
+These results indicate that the number of likes and downloads is not a reliable metric for model quality or efficiency.
+Therefore, qualitative descriptions should not drive model selection; they should only provide context for understanding model use cases.